justinmakaila/styleguide/README.md

 ### Underscores

-When using properties, instance variables should always be accessed and mutated using `self.`.
-This means that all properties will be visually distinct, as they will all be prefaced with `self.`.
+When using properties, instance variables should always be accessed and mutated using `self` outside of the scope of their accessors and mutators.
+This means that all properties will be visually distinct, as they will all be prefaced with `self`.
 Local variables should not contain underscores.

 ## Comments